 Their search led them to the Kidney Transplant Program at the Memorial Hermann Transplant Center in Houston, where they learned that Bernarda had a high number of circulating donor-specific antibodies targeting human leukocyte antigen (HLA).
 The condition is associated with a higher risk of kidney transplant rejection.

-“With the help of the great transplant coordinators at Memorial Hermann, we learned that there was less than a 5 percent chance of finding a match because of her antibodies,” Freddy says.
+“With the help of the great transplant coordinators at Memorial Hermann, we learned that there was less than a 5% chance of finding a match because of her antibodies,” Freddy says.
 “I went through the lab work again just to be certain, and when they confirmed that I wasn’t compatible, they gave us information about kidney paired donation.
 I wanted to donate my own kidney through the program so that my mother could receive one.
 I liked the idea of helping her and at the same time helping another family.”

 Kidney paired donation uses software that sorts through many of the variables involved in a kidney transplant, including blood type and HLA crossmatch, a sort of mini test transplant performed in a laboratory.
 By using the software and working together, several transplant centers around the country have been able to match three or more donor-recipient pairs, offering patients the benefits of living kidney donation with significantly less wait time and better average survival of the kidney than deceased donor transplantation.